edenartlab/docs/docs/guides/creation.md

 ##### Common settings

 - **Width** and **Height** set the resolution of the image.
+Note that because StableDiffusion was trained at 1024x1024, increasing the resolution can often cause visual artifacts to appear (like a face with multiple noses or too many eyes etc).
+If you want very HD images its often better to generate them at normal resolutions first and upscale them after.

 ##### Advanced settings

 - **Negative prompt** allows you to specify what you *don't* want to see in the image.
 If you wish to remove or de-emphasize some undesirable feature, e.g. "color", it is best to include it in the negative prompt rather than as a negation in the regular prompt (e.g. "no color").
-- **Guidance scale** how strongly the prompt drives the creation.
+- **Prompt strength** how strongly the prompt drives the creation.
 Higer values usually result in more saturated images.
 - **Sampler** sets the diffusion sampler to use.
 See [here for an explanation](https://huggingface.co/docs/diffusers/v0.20.0/en/api/schedulers/overview).
 - **Steps** sets the number of denoising steps during diffusion.
 A higher step count may produce better details but is slower.
-There are diminishing returns past 40 steps.
+Strong diminishing returns past 30 steps.
 - **Seed** sets the random seed for reproducibility.
 Fixing the seed can make it easier to determine the precise effect of a certain parameter while keeping everything else fixed.

 #### Starting Image